Parenting in KFL&A

 Dental hygiene clinics

 A free program for children 0 to 17 years of age.
 A dental hygienist will check your child’s teeth, and give you tips and tricks to keep those tiny teeth healthy!
 These clinics take place in Kingston, Napanee, Sharbot Lake, and Cloyne.
-Check the schedule on the webpage!
+Check the schedule on our webpage!

 Dental Hygiene Clinics